official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 significant ground forces in Kuwait because it enabled the US and UK to know what the military situation was in Iraq.
 If an Iraqi military build-up was detected it would

-20 UN Security Council resolution 1153 (1998).
+[^20]: UN Security Council resolution 1153 (1998).

 38

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-give the US and UK time to attack ground forces before they could attack Kuwait.21 The US and other allies had forces stationed in countries in the region, in particular Kuwait, Saudi Arabia, Bahrain and Turkey, which could respond at short notice, should a threat emerge.
+give the US and UK time to attack ground forces before they could attack Kuwait.[^21] The US and other allies had forces stationed in countries in the region, in particular Kuwait, Saudi Arabia, Bahrain and Turkey, which could respond at short notice, should a threat emerge.